 It is also worth examining the range of possible values for each criteria, for the models considered.
 Table 3 gives a five number summary for the range of values possible.
 Given that a difference of 6 is quite large for information criteria (Burnham and Anderson, 2002; Kass and Raftery, 1995), most models are much worse that the selected model.

-Although the best model for BIC was very different from the one chosen by the algorithm, the BIC values were very similar, 304.7 versus 303.6, given the range of BIC values for all of the models (Table 3).
-This difference in BIC values, 1.1, is considered quite small (Burnham and Anderson, 2002; Kass and Raftery, 1995), so the model chosen is close to the best model.

 Table 3.
 Range of possible values, example 1